rawabi776/Implementation-of-an-NLP-Application-Using-OpenACC-CUDA-Python-and-CUDA-C/README.md

 - CUDA C:
   - Fine-tuned matrix operations and memory management.
   - Used atomic operations and dynamic memory allocation for thread safety.

+3- Comparative Analysis:
+  - Execution time reduced for the source code  7.99 seconds (CPU).
+  - Execution time for OpenACC reduced to 0.27543 seconds ( native GPU).
+  - Execution time for OpenACC reduced to 0.257 seconds (optimized GPU).
+  - Execution time for Cuda C reduced to  1.026 seconds (native GPU).
+  - Execution time for Cuda C reduced to 548 milliseconds (optimized GPU).
+  -  Execution time for Cuda Python reduced to  1.026 seconds (native GPU).
+  - Execution time for Cuda Python reduced to 548 milliseconds (optimized GPU).
+  - Profiling results guided iterative optimization for balanced performance.

+## Conclusion

+This project demonstrates how GPU programming can drastically reduce computational time for NLP applications.
+The comparative analysis of OpenACC, CUDA Python, and CUDA C highlights the trade-offs between ease of programming and performance, showcasing GPU acceleration as a powerful tool for scalable NLP solutions.